Spent the night at James', did we? Elaine:

 - Amnesiac Makoto in Kanon insists on sleeping with Yuuichi because Pirozhki the cat is sleeping with him one night.
 It turns out there's another reason, and then we all get really, really sad.

 - Conan and Ran in Detective Conan.
 Ran doesn't think anything of sleeping in the same bed as her little friend during one dangerous night, not knowing who he actually is; Conan is distracted enough by it to not be able to focus on the case.
-And in a subversion, this saves Ran's life, as she had been targeted by the killer of the case and he attacks them right after they go to bed; since Conan was still awake, he managed to push Ran aside so she won't be hit by said killer's axe, and this woke up Ran and allowed her to repel the killer's following attack.
+And in a subversion, this saves Ran's life, as she had been targeted by the killer of the case and he attacked them right after they went to bed; since Conan was still awake, he managed to push Ran aside so she wouldn't be hit by said killer's axe, and this woke up Ran and allowed her to repel the killer's following attack.